 Design and durability

 This quadcopter has a uniquely designed shape that takes after the generic starfighter plane in Sci-Fi movies.
-This design serves two great purposes: it firstly gives the X300C quad a very unique look and it also aids it to have an easier way to cut through the air.
+This design serves two great purposes: it firstly gives the X300C quad a unique look, and it also aids it to have an easier way to cut through the air.

 The drone also comes in two main color outlines: a whitish (silvery) and a reddish design.
 Well, as you could expect, the silvery outlined is often the most showcased as it is the most sold quad.